Blog: Aviation Cyber Security

 We struggled to interface with the Wi-Fi as it appeared to have been disabled.
 Interestingly, the password to the router was on the inside of the door to the cabinet in which the AP was stored.

 These instructions included a password and a note about how to use the password.
-The password wasn’t complex and would be crackable by a determined attacker, it’s also not unlikely that the same or similar passwords are used across the fleet, however this cannot be determined.
+The password wasn’t complex and would be crackable by a determined attacker, it’s also likely that the same or similar passwords are used across the fleet, although we cannot confirm this.